 Safety improvement projects are a primary focus of the MPO.
-The MPO administers a safety management program called "Get to B" that specifically identifies roadways and intersection where safety concerns exist.
-If a proposed project is on an intersection or roadway with a safety problem it will be elevated in priority.
-Proposed projects are evaluated and given priority based on their safety concerns identified in the safety management program.
+If a proposed project is on an intersection or roadway with a high accident rate it will be elevated in priority.
 Proposed projects are evaluated and given priority based crash rates from three years of crash data expressed in crashes per million vehicle miles.
+The MPO may use total accidents or accidents with injury to determine the accident rate.
 The equations used are as follows: